vega/altair/doc/user_guide/data/spatial.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 GeoJSON data can also be nested within another dataset.
 In this case it
-is possible to use the ``shape`` encoding channel to visualize the
+is possible to use the ``shape`` encoding channel in combination with the
-nested dictionary that contains the GeoJSON objects.
-In the following
+``:G`` suffix to visualize the nested features as GeoJSON objects.
-example the GeoJSON object is nested in ``geo``:
+In the following example the GeoJSON object are nested within ``geo``
+in the list of dictionaries:

 .. altair-plot::